IQSS/dataverse-client-java/Readme.md

     ./gradlew clean test -DdataverseApiKey=xxx-xxxx-xxxx

-You can also override the Dataverse server URL and Id by setting them on the command line:
+You can also override the Dataverse server URL and Id with your own settings by setting them on the command line:

     ./gradlew clean test  -DdataverseServerURL=https://demo.dataverse.org -DdataverseApiKey=xxx-xxx-xxx -DdataverseAlias=rspace-demo